docsforadobe/javascript-tools-guide/3 - File System Access/folder-object.rst

 Retrieves the contents of this folder, filtered by the supplied mask.

-Returns an array of File and Folder objects, or null if this object’s referenced folder does not exist.
+Returns an array of File and Folder objects, or null if this object's referenced folder does not exist.

 .. _folder-getRelativeURI: